Malacath-92/Proxy-PDF-Maker/README.md

 ## Actions
 At the top of the options you can see an `Actions` section, which are all buttons do perform various actions.

-### Run Cropper
-When adding new images, removing images, changing color cube, changing bleed edge, or changing preview resolution you will have to press this button to update previews, the card grid, and to render the document.

 ### Render Document
 When you're done getting your print setup, hit this button and it will make your PDF and open it up for you.
 Hopefully you can handle yourself from there.